josh-tf/cbv-pos/README.md

 git clone https://github.com/josh-tf/cbv-pos.git
 ```

-&nbsp;
 Next we will run the automated build process - note that as docker binds to Unix ports and as such, sudo will be required on \*nix variants unless you are added to the `docker` usergroup (recommended).
 Please refer to [this article](https://docs.docker.com/install/linux/linux-postinstall/) for more details.

-**Note:** For Windows these commands can be run through Powershell.
+**Note:** For Windows these commands should be run in Powershell as `cmd` uses different commands (copy).

-Enter the working directory, copy the `docker-compose` file and start the installation:
+Copy the `docker-compose` file from inside the cloned directory and create the stack:

 ```sh
 cp ./cbv-pos/deploy/docker/development/docker-compose.yml .